 - Type III: Skin, muscles, and blood vessels

-As you become older, your body produces less collagen, causing structural changes in your skin and bones.
+As you age, your body produces less collagen, causing structural changes in your skin and bones.
 This can cause wrinkles and joint cartilage to deteriorate.

-Increasing your collagen intake through foods like bone broth or taking a collagen supplement could help to slow down this process.
+Increasing your collagen intake through foods like bone broth or a collagen supplement could help slow down this process.

 Would you put collagen creamer in your coffee?

-You may conjure up images of injections that enlarge your lips to the point where you can hardly talk, when you hear collagen, but it’s really just a protein that we all have in our bodies.
+You may conjure up images of injections that enlarge your lips to the point where you can hardly talk when you hear collagen, but it’s just a protein that we all have in our bodies.

-Still, we’re not certain that adding 10 grams of pure collagen to your coffee every morning is a good idea.
+Still, we’re not sure that adding 10 grams of pure collagen to your coffee every morning is a good idea.

-We’ve seen collagen-infused booze before, in the form of beer, gin, and martinis, but the concept of putting 10 grams of collagen directly into your morning coffee sounds intriguing.
+We’ve seen collagen-infused booze before, in the form of beer, gin, and martinis, but putting 10 grams of collagen directly into your morning coffee sounds intriguing.

 Is it possible to kill two birds with one stone?

-Collagen creamer will give you more energy, provide a good dose of protein, and aid in the maintenance of your skin, hair, and nails.
+Collagen creamer will give you more energy, provide a good dose of protein, and aid in maintaining your skin, hair, and nails.
 Collagen’s skin advantages are unquestionably the ones we identify with it.

 Coconut, vanilla, and gingerbread are among the flavors.
-All tastes are dairy- and gluten-free and produced using coconut milk powder, collagen peptides, organic bamboo shoot extract, and organic acacia powder, as well as suitable flavorings.
+All tastes are dairy- and gluten-free and produced using coconut milk powder, collagen peptides, organic bamboo shoot extract, organic acacia powder, and suitable flavorings.

 Are there any collagen side effects?

-There are currently few documented dangers related with collagen supplementation.
+There are currently few documented dangers related to collagen supplementation.